Fall, Spring, Calendar Year, Academic Year

 Click the Application tab.

-This semester, calendar year, or academic year program for students in advanced Spanish offers a combination of special CIEE courses at the CIEE Global Institute Santiago and direct enrollment with Chilean students in regular university courses at three local universitiesñ Pontificia Universidad Católica de Chile (PUC), Universidad de Chile, and Universidad Diego Portales - School for Social Sciences.
-The program is designed to provide first-hand knowledge of contemporary issues and cultural patterns in Chile.
+This semester, calendar year, or academic year program for students in advanced Spanish offers a combination of special CIEE courses at the CIEE Global Institute Santiago and direct enrollment with Chilean students in regular university courses at three local universities.
+The program is designed to provide firsthand knowledge of contemporary issues and cultural patterns in Chile.
 This program is administered by the Council on International Educational Exchange (CIEE) on behalf of a consortium of which The University of Iowa is a member.
 UI students earn resident credit on this program.

 Program dates are tied to the southern academic calendar.
 Fall semester runs mid-July to mid-December.
 Spring semester runs mid-February to early July.
-Students contemplating study abroad for a year are encouraged to consider beginning in spring for a calendar year abroad running mid-February – mid-December.
+Students considering study abroad for two semesters are encouraged to consider doing a calendar year which begins in mid-February and runs through mid-December.

 1111 University Capitol Centre